 Maybe you picture yourself opening up a little shop somewhere.

 Or maybe you picture yourself out in the world, saving the Rhinos.
-(I wrote that because one of my readers works as a ranger protecting Rhinos and I think it's so amazing.)

 But whatever it is, it's too far fetched and you're just dreaming.
 "How could I ever make that happen?" you ask yourself.